Ihor-Zaiets/booking_university_project/README.md

 Today I tried to implement some front-end, cuz my tutor said it`s required for presentation.
 Gosh, i hate front-end.
 I tried, i failed.
 Hard, complicated, unknown technology for me.
 Guess, next time i'd try to convince him, that front-end is not required and never was.

+Also today I for the first time wrote tests for repository. ... took al ong time to do